Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Methodology and measurements

 Following \citet{Helton_24}, we use a Friends-of-Friends (FoF) algorithm to identify overdense structures.
 This algorithm selects galaxy groups by searching for companions around a central galaxy within a projected separation $d_{\text{link}}=500\ \rm{kpc}$ and line-of-sight (LOS) velocity $\sigma_{\text{link}}=500\ \rm{km/s}$.
 The algorithm iteratively performs the process above for all the companions identified until no more galaxies are found.
 Similar to \citet{Helton_24}, we require a minimum number of constituent galaxies $(N_{\rm galaxies} \ge 4)$ as a cluster.
 We note that these overdensities are not ``real'' clusters under the standard definition, which describes mature, gravitationally bound structures in virial equilibrium.
 They may not necessarily be protoclusters either, as it is uncertain whether these systems will ultimately evolve into clusters at $z=0$.
 We refer to them as "clusters" throughout this work for simplicity, as they exhibit greater clustering compared to isolated galaxies.
 In addition, as protoclusters can span scales of $\sim$deg \citep{Hung_25}, our selected overdensities on scales of $\sim$arcmin in each field may only represent some sub-components of a protocluster, without knowing the exact location of the main halo.

 We finally identified 204 galaxies in overdense environments (cluster) and 400 galaxies that are not linked to another (field).
 Among the selected clusters, an extreme overdensity at $z=6.6$ in J0305--3150 with $\delta_\text{gal}=12.6$ has been reported in \citet{Wangf_23}.
-And three major overdensities at $z\approx6.2,6.3,6.8$ in SDSS J0100+2802 field have also been reported in \citet{Kashino_23}.
+And three major overdensities at $z\approx6.2,6.3,6.8$ in the SDSS J0100+2802 field have also been reported in \citet{Kashino_23}.

-\subsection{SED Fitting}
+\subsection{SED fitting}

-The The spectral energy distribution (SED) modeling of our sample is carried out using the Bayesian code \texttt{BEAGLE} \citep{Chevallard_16}, incorporating broadband photometry and \OIII\ line fluxes as inputs.
+The spectral energy distribution (SED) modeling of our sample is carried out using the Bayesian code \texttt{BEAGLE} \citep{Chevallard_16}, incorporating broadband photometry and \OIII\ line fluxes as inputs. \texttt{BEAGLE} computes the stellar and nebular emissions based on an updated version of the \citet{Bruzual_03} stellar population synthesis models \citep{Gutkin_16}.
 We adopt a delayed-$\tau$ star formation history (SFH), the Small Magellanic Cloud (SMC) dust attenuation law, and a Chabrier initial mass function (IMF) \citep{Chabrier_03} with an upper mass limit of 100\msun.
 We note that the fitted parameters are sensitive to underlying assumptions, such as SFH, and we discuss the impact of these systematic uncertainties in Section~\ref{sec:caveats}.

 Flat priors in log-space are applied for the characteristic star formation timescale, $\tau$, ranging from $10^7$ to $10^{10.5}$ years, and for stellar masses, spanning $10^4M_\odot$ to $10^{12}M_\odot$.
+We place log-uniform priors on stellar metallicity $\log(Z/Z_\odot)$ from -3 to 0, and ionization parameter $\log(\rm U)$ from -4 to -1.
+The metallicity and ionization parameter ranges are sufficiently broad to encompass the typical values suggested by relevant observations \citep{Strom_18,Reddy_23,Trump_23,Sanders_24}. \texttt{BEAGLE} assumes that total interstellar metallicity, including dust and gas-phase metallicity, is the same as stellar metallicity.
 The optical depth in the $V$ band is allowed to vary between 0 and 0.5 in log-space.
 For both the ASPIRE and EIGER fields, we utilize data from three JWST NIRCam bands: F115W, F200W, and F356W.

-\subsection{Spectra Stacking}
+\subsection{Spectra stacking}